 Graffiti Arty, when art and fashion meet

-Street art is THE movement that has shaken up the contemporary scene over the last 10 years, but each era has seen the birth of close collaborations between creators and pioneering or avant-garde artists.
+Street art is THE movement that has shaken up the contemporary scene over the past 10 years, but each era has seen the birth of close collaborations between creators and pioneering or avant-garde artists.

 Dresses like Paintings

-Designers have always had more or less deep relationships with the art world.
+Designers have always maintained more or less deep relationships with the art world.
 Gabrielle Chanel rubbed shoulders with avant-garde artists, designing costumes for the theater, but some designers go even further in their affinities with the works, and clothing becomes a reflection of the artists' work.

 Wallis Simpson in Vogue, 1937 Photo: Cecil Beaton / Getty Images